MSSohan/MSSohan/README.md

 - MD Saifuzzaman Sohan
-- I’m interested in web-developement and graphics designing
+- I’m interested in web-development and graphics designing

 <!---